Enthalpy Revisited

 For an ideal gas, enthalpy can be modeled by the following differential equation:

-solving this equation for $h$ reveals that:
+solving this equation for

 Care must be taken when comparing enthalpies tabulated across different sources.
 Each source may report a different enthalpy value even when comparing identical temperatures.
 The enthalpies tabulated below illustrate this trend.